 - ADAT test development, administration, and scoring are implemented by the ADA's Department of Testing Services (DTS), which employs professionally trained staff that includes individuals with advanced degrees in Psychometrics, Educational Psychology, Industrial/Organizational psychology, and Leadership. - DTS has implemented dental high stakes testing programs for decades, including the testing programs of the Joint Commission on National Dental Examinations. - Due to their high stakes nature, the testing programs under the care of DTS have been subjected to, and withstood, intense scrutiny over time.
 All US dental boards currently accept the National Board Dental Examinations (NBDE) and the National Board Dental Hygiene Examination (NBDHE) as valid evidence that a candidate possesses the cognitive skills necessary to safely practice dentistry and dental hygiene respectively. - Use of the ADAT is supported based on content validity evidence.
-ADAT items were written by dental subject matter experts, and other subject matter experts whose qualifications matched the needs dictated by the test specifications. - All ADAT TCT member qualifications are reviewed by CDEL. - Many ADAT TCT members also write items for other high stakes examination programs (e.g., for the National Board Dental Examinations). - DTS has in place robust policies and procedures that are designed to support and promote fairness in the ADAT Program.
+ADAT items were written by dental subject matter experts, and other subject matter experts whose qualifications matched the needs dictated by the test specifications. - The ADAT Program is overseen by CDEL and its Dental Admission Testing Committee (DATC).
+On an annual basis the DATC carefully monitors program policies, as well as operational activity, content development, and research and development activities of the ADAT Program (e.g., psychometric characteristics and test specifications). - All ADAT TCT member qualifications are reviewed by CDEL. - Many ADAT TCT members also write items for other high stakes examination programs (e.g., for the National Board Dental Examinations). - DTS has in place robust policies and procedures that are designed to support and promote fairness in the ADAT Program.
 A detailed description of these policies and procedures is available at www.ada.org/adat in the report entitled The DAT and ADAT Programs: Overview of Policies and Procedures Supporting and Promoting Fairness. - ADAT TCT members receive extensive training on how to develop valid and reliable questions.
 This includes training on fairness, and sensitivity considerations in item writing. - ADAT administrations occur under standardized testing conditions that are closely monitored.
 Deviations from standardized testing conditions are reported to the ADA's Department of Testing Services by the test administration vendor (Pearson VUE).
-Candidates who violate rules and regulations can incur severe penalties which include the voiding of scores and the imposition of mandatory wait periods. - Candidate performance data collected on the ADAT shows that the ADAT reliably distinguishes between candidates of varying skill levels.
+Candidates who violate rules and regulations can incur severe penalties which include the voiding of scores and the imposition of mandatory wait periods.

+• Candidate performance data collected on the ADAT shows that the ADAT reliably distinguishes between candidates of varying skill levels.